Retired Col. Rob Maness | Area 51, 9/11, January 6, And Liberty In America | OAP #37

 And John Brennan was the guy in charge of making sure that network was secure at the time.

-Uh so you can say what you want about Snowden.
+So you can say what you want about Snowden.

 I got, you know, my national security heart goes, damn it, why did he do that?

-But but my American citizen liberty loving, you know, person who is the you know, eighth generation grandson of a guy that walked out of his county and volunteered for the Continental Army goes, man, this whole thing's always supposed to have been about liberty, and we even wrote it in the Constitution that my interpretation, my data, my papers, whatever words they use then, it's my data is safe and secure without a warrant, you know, unless there's a warrant issued under probable cause.
+But my American citizen, liberty-loving, you know, person who is the eighth-generation grandson of a guy that walked out of his county and volunteered for the Continental Army goes, man, this whole thing's always supposed to have been about liberty.

-Uh and we're violating that every single day.
+And we're violating that every single day.

 And I kind of appreciate Snowden for bringing that to light.

-What I don't understand is why we don't have a good classified sector of classified information, uh whistleblower conduit that's secure enough to keep people like him safe.
+What I don't understand is why we don't have a good classified sector of classified information, whistleblower conduit that's secure enough to keep people like him safe.

 And I'm very appreciative that we now know this because I was floored.